divya-akula/divyaakula/_posts/2026/2026-05-23-power-platform-developer-getting-started.md

 > 💡 **You also get a 90-day Power Automate Premium trial when you first sign in — grab it.** This covers premium triggers, desktop flows (RPA), and AI Builder credits.
 Don't let it expire before you've explored what it unlocks.

+> ⚠️ **Don't let it sit idle.** If you're on the standard sandbox, Microsoft tracks active development usage to decide whether to renew.
+Build things.
+Open the tenant.
+Run flows.
+Even connecting to Power Platform counts.
 ---

 ## Step 3: Add Copilot Studio — Your AI Agent Sandbox